grnet/synnefo/docs/install-guide-debian.rst

 If you are an advanced user and want to use the Shibboleth Authentication method, read the relative :ref:`section <shibboleth-auth>`.

-.. _email-configuration:
+.. _email-configuration-h:

 Email delivery configuration
 ----------------------------

-Many of the ``Astakos`` operations require the server to notify service users and administrators via email. e.g. right after the signup process, the service sents an email to the registered email address containing an verification url.
+Many of the ``Astakos`` operations require the server to notify service users and administrators via email, e.g. right after the signup process, the service sends an email to the registered email address containing a verification url.
 After the user verifies the email address, Astakos once again needs to notify administrators with a notice that a new account has just been verified.